quixio/quix-streams/docs/read.md

 ### Streams revoking

-One or more streams are about to be revoked from your client, but you have a limited time frame – according to your broker configuration – to react to this and even commit to the broker:
+One or more streams are about to be revoked from your client, but you have a limited time frame – according to your broker configuration – to react to this and optionally commit to the broker:

 === "Python"

     ``` python
-    def on_revoking_handler():
+    def on_revoking_handler(input_topic: InputTopic):
         # your code

-    input_topic.on_revoking += on_revoking_handler
+    input_topic.on_revoking = on_revoking_handler
     ```

 === "C\#"